 • Audit logging framework-The framework comprises an API that uses an alarm library to write audit events into audit logs.
 An alarm catalog that is defined as GenericAlarmCatalog.xml applies for these alarms.
-Different Cisco Unified Communications Manager components provide their own logging.
+Different Cisco Unified Communications Manager or Cisco Unity Connection components provide their own logging.